- Year of study: Second year, two semesters.

 Elective modules

-The students must complete one elective module.
+The students must complete two elective modules.
 Available modules will be announced at the start of the academic year.

 Structure